quangrtit/DEEP_Q_LEARNING_TETRIS_GAME/README.md

 .
 Learning Rate: Learning rate is set to 0.001.

-. run:
+. run: (with bach_duong_best + max_score.pth is model of best score and anh_quang.pth is model of final score)

-    -python test.py (with bach_duong_best + max_score.pth is model of best score and anh_quang.pth is model of final score)
+    python test.py

 . train:

-    -python train.py
+    python train.py